artineering-io/flair-docs/flair/getting-started/globals.md

 {:toc}
 </details>

-The Flair Globals node gets selected when clicking on the `GLOB` icon in the [*Flair shelf*](../flair-shelf) and looks somewhat similar to the figure below---depending on the active styke.
+The Flair Globals node gets selected after clicking on the `GLOB` icon in the [*Flair shelf*](../flair-shelf) and looks somewhat similar to the figure below---depending on the active style.
 This node contains every global parameter available in the active style and each value is usually applied over the entire image.

 It is imperative to understand what each attribute does and how it affects the style, but it is also fun to simply experiment with them and make happy accidents.
 The attributes in the style configuration node are separated into three groups: [*Engine*](#engine), [*Style*](#style) and [*Canvas*](#canvas).